Colin Genge

 Colin Melville Genge (October 2, 1859 – March 25, 1910) was a politician, contractor and business man from Alberta, Canada.

 Early life

-Genge was born in Kingston, Ontario in the year 1859.
+Genge was born in Kingston, Canada West in the year 1859.
 He moved to Fort Macleod, North-West Territories in 1881 and married his wife Anne May Ryan in 1884.
-Upon moving to Fort Macleod Genge became involved in numerous local business ventures.
+Upon moving to Fort Macleod, Genge became involved in numerous local business ventures.
 He operated a hardware store, owned a sandstone quarry, and ran the Fort Macleod Telephone Company.

 Along with his retail and telecom ventures Genge also worked as a contractor.
 He designed and built the Queens Hotel in 1903 using sandstone from his own quarry.

 Genge became interested in politics and started his career on the municipal level serving 2 terms as Mayor of Fort Macleod beginning in 1904.

 Political career and death

 The province of Alberta was created out of the North-West Territories in 1905.
 Genge was elected to the Legislative Assembly of Alberta in the 1909 Alberta general election.
 He defeated Conservative Party candidate E.P.
 McNeill in a hotly contested election.
 Genge died less than a full year in his first term in office in 1910 vacating his seat in the legislature.